barrie-cork/thesis-swarm/project_docs/example-prompts.md

 ### Doc prompt

 > Great.
 Now that we've finished implementing that phase can you please document it in `ai/docs` according to the predefined conventions.
-Remeber you don't need to repeat info that already exists in project files, rather describe the implementation--and point to the file where the implementation can be found--so that it can be referenced by human
+Remember you don't need to repeat info that already exists in project files, rather describe the implementation--and point to the file where the implementation can be found--so that it can be referenced by human